Factorization homology I: higher categories: Disks

+The arrow in the statement of the lemma follows upon unwinding the definitions of the domain and codomain of that arrow (see~(\ref{e505}), for instance).

-Now, the fully faithfulness of~(\ref{fin-exit}) gives that a left adjoint to~(\ref{Fun-fin-exit}) is fully faithful, whenever one exists.
-Any such left adjoint to~(\ref{Fun-fin-exit}) is computed via left Kan extension:
+Now, because~(\ref{fin-exit}) is fully faithful, then a left adjoint to~(\ref{Fun-fin-exit}) over $\cDisk_n$ is fully faithful, should it exist.
+Indeed, for each functor $\cJ \to \cDisk_n$, any left adjoint to~(\ref{Fun-fin-exit}) is computed on sections over $\cJ$ via left Kan extension:

-The full $\infty$-subcategory $\Exit^{=n}_{|\cDisk_n} \subset \Exit_{|\cDisk_n}$ has the property that, for each object $(x\in D)\in \Exit_{|\cDisk_n}$, the over $\infty$-category indexing this colimit
+The full $\infty$-subcategory $\Exit^{=n}_{|\cJ} \subset \Exit_{|\cJ}$ has the property that, for each object $(x\in D)\in \Exit_{|\cJ}$, the over $\infty$-category indexing this colimit

 is either empty or has a final object.
 Indeed, each stratum of an object of $\cDisk_n$ is contractible and has dimension bounded by $n$.
-We conclude that such a left adjoint exists if and only if $\cC$ has an initial object.
+We conclude that such a left adjoint exists if $\cC$ has an initial object.

 \end{proof}